Preview: Easy Halloween craft for toddlers and preschoolers that also teaches shapes and colors!

 Isn’t it so fun to share holidays with your children?
 I could not wait until my first baby was old enough to start painting pumpkins or try a Halloween craft for toddlers.
 Okay, maybe I started before she could really participate but I was just so excited to have a little miracle to share the fun with!

-We are working on making Halloween fun (and not so scary) for our 1 & 2 year old by trying some easy crafts, books/movies, and snacks.
-They are still getting used to a holiday were we “celebrate” with monsters, ghosts, and spiders.
+We are working on making Halloween fun (and not so scary) for our 1 & 2-year-old by trying some easy crafts, books/movies, and snacks.
+They are still getting used to a holiday where we “celebrate” with monsters, ghosts, and spiders.

 This Halloween craft is really easy to make, assembles quickly, and uses items you probably have in your house.
 It is simple enough for toddlers to make (with supervision of course- glue sticks look a bit too much like lipstick and therefore a risk for “tasting”!).
 This is also a great activity for learning shapes and colors.